Learning to Be Me: Plot

 In the future, every human gets the Ndoli Device (commonly also called "jewel") implanted into their brain.
 It maps every single one of their thoughts and actions to fully copy their consciousness, hence learning to be them.
 The brain's sensory inputs are copied to the jewel, and the jewel, which is a sort of neural network, is trained to produce the same outputs as the brain.
-At a freely chosen time, typically when people reach their twenties and their brain is at its height, people go though a surgical operation where the jewel's outputs are connected to the rest of the body and replace those of the brain, therefore taking control of the body.
+At a freely chosen time, typically when people reach their twenties and their brain is at its height, people go through a surgical operation where the jewel's outputs are connected to the rest of the body and replace those of the brain, therefore taking control of the body.
 Soon after, the biological brain is removed and destroyed.
 Unlike biological brains, the jewel is very durable, and can last for a billion years.
 While many people view the swap as being totally unproblematic and claim to still be themselves afterwards, some fear the swap resulting in their death and the jewel only being able to perfectly fake them.

 The protagonist agrees with his wife Daphne to go through the swap together, but then escapes in the last minute due to fear, and doesn't return for a full year.
 Daphne files for divorce and writes him a letter about how easy the swap was, after which the protagonist seeks advice from a psychologist, who hasn't gone through the swap herself and doesn't plan to for the rest of her life.
 The protagonist decides once again to go through the swap.
 But two months before the operation, the device that ensures the training of the jewel and its synchronization with the biological brain malfunctions.
 Panicked, the protagonist realizes that he can no longer control any part of the body, and concludes that he is the jewel, not the biological brain.
-Unaware of this, the biological brain goes through the swap, effectively killing itself, and the protagonist finally gains control and attains immortality.
+Unaware of this, the biological brain goes through with the swap, effectively killing itself, and the jewel finally gains control and attains immortality.